executors/executors/explanatory.md

 before the group of agents begins execution and it is passed as a parameter to `f`.
 Unlike the result, the shared parameter is discarded.
 Its purpose is to act as a temporary data structure shared by all execution agents during the computation.
-Examples are `std::barrier` or atomic objects.
+Examples are `std::barrier` or `std::atomic` objects.
 If the client desires to retain the shared parameter, it may be incorporated into the result during the execution of `f`.